Medial patella luxation repair surgery is offered at the Findon Vet Surgery and has excellent results.

 At Findon and Seaton Vets we are serious about obtaining the very best outcome for pets undergoing medial patella luxation surgery.
 Our procedures are advanced, and give the best surgical results, with rapid return to function (use of the leg that had surgery).
 However, this is not enough.
 Rehabilitation is always recommended and takes the form of passive exercise and massage, introduction of controlled exercise in a controlled environment, and management of weight bearing.

-► Pets having CRUCIATE, PATELLA or ORTHOPAEDIC surgeries at either Findon Vet or Seaton Vet receive TWO MONTHS FREE use of our treadmill and Accell therapy.
+► Pets having CRUCIATE, PATELLA or ORTHOPAEDIC surgeries at either Findon Vet or Seaton Vet receive THREE MONTHS FREE use of our Accell therapy.

 Medial patella luxation is the dislocation of the patella (knee cap) to the middle side of the knee (or stifle).